with over 300 pages of

 What Are You Waiting For?

-in a high school, college, or graduate music course are eligible for a 20% discount.
-Use the code MusicStudent20.
+currently enrolled in a high school, college, or graduate music course are eligible for an extra 20% discount.

 … for the still-curious …